U.S. stock futures bounce after two days of oil-led rout

 By C Nivedita and Shreyashi Sanyal

-April 22 (Reuters) - U.S. stock index futures rebounded on Wednesday as upbeat quarterly earnings reports lifted investor sentiment following a two-day selloff due to a record crash in oil prices, even as companies warned of more pain in the coming months.
+April 22 (Reuters) - U.S. stock index futures rebounded on Wednesday as upbeat quarterly earnings reports lifted investor sentiment following a two-day selloff due to a record crash in oil prices, although companies warned of more pain in the coming months.

-The benchmark S&P 500 index .SPX fell nearly 5% in the first two days of the week as May WTI contracts plunged below zero and the benchmark Brent LCOc1 hovered near 1999-lows, triggering alarm about the hit to the global economy from a near halt in business activity.
+The S&P 500 index .SPX fell nearly 5% in the first two days of the week as May WTI contracts plunged below zero and the benchmark Brent LCOc1 hovered near 1999-lows, triggering alarm about the hit to the global economy from a near halt in business activity due to the coronavirus pandemic.
 O/R

+Battered oil stocks attempted a comeback on Wednesday with Exxon Mobil XOM.N rising 1.9% and Chevron Corp CVX.N gaining 1.5% before the bell.

 Trillions of dollars in stimulus have helped Wall Street recover from its March lows and the U.S. Senate on Tuesday approved another $484 billion in relief, sending the bill to the House of Representatives for a final vote later this week.

-Texas Instruments Inc TXN.O headed higher in thin premarket trading as it reported better-than-expected first-quarter results and said a strong inventory allowed it to be prepared for the disruptions caused by the pandemic.
+Texas Instruments Inc TXN.O rose 2% as the chip industry bellwether reported better-than-expected first-quarter results and said a strong inventory allowed it to be prepared for disruptions caused by the pandemic.

 Netflix Inc NFLX.O, deemed a "stay-at-home" stock as the wide restrictions boost demand for online streaming services, more than doubled its own projections for new customers in the first quarter.

-Governors of about half a dozen U.S. states have pushed ahead with plans to partially reopen for business despite warnings by some health officials that doing so could trigger a new surge in the coronavirus cases.

-Fast-casual chain Chipotle Mexican Grill Inc CMG.N late on Tuesday reported soaring digital and home delivery sales and said it had enough cash and liquidity to get through the next year.
+Fast-casual chain Chipotle Mexican Grill Inc CMG.N jumped 6.5% after it reported soaring digital and home delivery sales and said it had enough cash and liquidity to get through the next year.

-Investors will next be looking at Delta Airlines DAL.N and AT&T T.N earnings reports later in the day.
+Delta Air Lines Inc DAL.N reported its first quarterly loss in nine years, but shares gained 3.5% after the airline operator said cheap fuel and cost reduction measures will cut its expenses by about half in the current-quarter.

-(Reporting by C. Nivedita and Shreyashi Sanyal in Bengaluru; Editing by Arun Koyyur)
+(Reporting by C. Nivedita and Shreyashi Sanyal in Bengaluru; Editing by Arun Koyyur and Anil D'Silva)

 ((C.Nivedita@thomsonreuters.com; within the U.S. +1 646 223 8780, outside the U.S. +91 80 6182 2626; Twitter: @NivCholayil;))